Next: gauche.cgen - Generating C code, Previous: gauche.base - Importing gauche built-ins, Up: Library modules - Gauche extensions [Contents][Index]

 All arguments must be bitvectors.

-iff all the bitvectors have the same length and content.
+Returns #t iff all the bitvectors have the same length and content.

-If there’s zero or one argument, it returns #t
+If there’s zero or one argument, it returns #t.

 [SRFI-178]{gauche.bitvector} Returns a new bitvector with the first/last n bits of a bitvector bv.
 An error is thrown if length of bv is less than n.

-In Gauche, you can also use generic (subseq bv 0 n)
+In Gauche, you can also use generic (subseq bv 0 n) to take the

 first n bits.
-See gauche.sequence
+See gauche.sequence - Sequence framework.

 [SRFI-178]{gauche.bitvector} Returns a new bitvector with bits except first/last n bits of a bitvector bv.
 An error is thrown if length of bv is less than n.